Building Knowledge

 OUR APPROACH

-We believe that knowledge is the foundation of curiosity, creativity, and innovation.
+We believe knowledge is the foundation of curiosity, creativity, and innovation.
 It enables students to ask thoughtful questions and to evaluate answers critically.
-Knowledge is a prerequisite for understanding and an essential—yet often overlooked—component of reading comprehension.
+Knowledge is a prerequisite for understanding and an essential-yet often overlooked-component of reading comprehension.

 Students grow their background knowledge by developing word knowledge, world knowledge, and an understanding of text structures.
 Our resources are thoughtfully designed around seven guiding principles that support this growth and inspire a lifelong love of learning.